Vendor compliance

 FAQ

-The HHS Office of Inspector General maintains a list of individuals and entities excluded from participating in federal healthcare programs.
+The HHS Office of Inspector General maintains the List of Excluded Individuals and Entities (LEIE).
+Parties on this list are excluded from participating in federal healthcare programs.
 Many providers must screen vendors and staff against it.

 Most compliance programs require monthly or quarterly re-screening—not just at onboarding.
-Keelstar exclusion monitoring will support scheduled checks when it launches.
+Keelstar supports scheduled re-checks so screening is continuous and provable.